-A well formed branch should have one incoming transition and two or more outgoing.
-ArgoUML does not enforce this, but an ArgoUML critic will complain about any branch that does not follow this rule.
+A well formed choice should have at least one incoming transition and exactly one outgoing.
+ArgoUML does not enforce this, but an ArgoUML critic will complain about any choice that does not follow this rule.

-• Fork.
+Fork.
 Add a fork pseudostate to the diagram.